Uniform in time lower bound for solutions to a quantum Boltzmann equation of bosons: Moment estimates

 \section{Moment estimates}

 In this section, we shall derive estimates on the energy moment and on the mass of nonnegative solutions of \eqref{QuantumBoltzmann}.
-In order to obtain the boundedness of the total mass (Proposition \ref{Propo:MassBound}), which is crucial in the proof of the main theorem, we are obliged to bound the third order energy moment (Proposition \ref{Propo:ThirdOrderMoment}), which in turn requires estimates on the second-order energy moment (Proposition \ref{Propo:SecondOrderMoment}).
+In order to obtain the boundedness of the gain and loss terms, which is crucial in the proof of the main theorem, we are obliged to bound the second-order energy moment (Proposition \ref{Propo:SecondOrderMoment}).
+In what follows, we take initial data $f_0(p)=f_0(|p|)$ with finite energy, and thus thanks to the conservation of energy \eqref{Coro:ConservatioMomentum}, energy remains finite for all times.